sozman/day-and-night-toggle-swiftUI/README.md

 # Day-and-Night-Toggle-SwiftUI

 A custom toggle switch for SwiftUI that provides a beautiful day-night animation without using any asset images.
 This component is highly customizable, lightweight, and seamlessly integrates with any SwiftUI project.
+By leveraging ChatGPT, I explored the possibilities of creating dynamic, animation-driven UI components that enhance user experience while keeping the implementation clean and efficient.

 ## Features